-The District anticipates that it may issue portions of its currently authorized but unissued bonds (up to the entire \$23,320,000 of remaining authorization), in installments over the next several years.
+The District anticipates that it may issue portions of its currently authorized but unissued bonds in installments over the next several years.
 Each future issue of unlimited tax bonds is intended to be sold at the earliest practicable date consistent with the maintenance of a reasonable tax rate in the District (assuming projected increases in the value of taxable property made at the time of issuance of the bonds are accurate).
 The District does not employ any formula with respect to assessed valuations, tax collections or otherwise to limit the amount of parity bonds which it may issue.
 In addition, voters may authorize the issuance of additional bonds or other contractual obligations secured by ad valorem taxes levied against property in the District.
 The issuance of additional bonds is subject to approval by the Commission pursuant to its rules regarding issuance and feasibility of bonds.
 In addition, future changes in health or environmental regulations could require the construction and financing of additional improvements without any corresponding increases in taxable value in the District.

-According to the Engineer, the District remains obligated to reimburse the Developer approximately \$4,820,077 for the facilities serving the existing development within the District.
+According to the Engineer, after receiving proceeds from the Bonds, the District remains obligated to reimburse the Developer approximately \$4,156,991 for the facilities serving the existing development within the District.
 The District expects to submit bond applications to the TCEQ for the sale of additional bonds to satisfy its obligation to pay the Developer for such facilities.
 The District intends to issue such bonds in approximately annual installments, subject to timely TCEQ approval.
-See "THE BONDS -Issuance of Additional Debt" and "Table 5 - Unlimited Tax Bonds Authorized But Unissued."
+See "THE BONDS -Issuance of Additional Debt" and "FINACIAL STATEMENT -Unlimited Tax Bonds Authorized But Unissued - Table 5."